SuhajAhmed/Excel_Dashboard_Projects/README.md

 2. Open it in Microsoft Excel 2016 or later.
 3. Navigate through different sheets for raw data, pivot tables, and dashboard insights.

-## 📌 Future Improvements
-- Automate data refresh with Power Query
-- Use Power BI for more advanced interactive visualizations